Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 ..
 The idea here is to use a try-catch statement to grab a really unexpected error.

-Data Base Validations
+Database Validations
 ~~~~~~~~~~~~~~~~~~~~~

-You can also do database queries from your favorite programming
+Since you can also do database queries from your favorite programming
-language.
-Why not using them for some data validations/retrieval on the
+language, assuming you have database support functions, why not using them
-Application Under Test?
+for some data validations/retrieval on the Application Under Test?

 Consider example of Registration process where in registered email address
 is to be retrieved from database.
 Specific cases of establishing DB connection